ArtBlocks/artblocks-docs/FEATURES.md

 The function should assume that it receives the `tokenData` object as an input (containing both a `tokenId` and `hash` string), and should use these to return the correct desired feature metadata for a given mint.

+Properly displaying your project features requires both a a) feature calculation script and b) setting the feature fields for your project in the Art Blocks website's artist interface.

+Updating the features script or features fields for a given project will recalculate features for all tokens within that project.

 ## Features Script Interface

+**Important Note:** All code required for calculating your features (including any necessary helper functions) must be defined and implemented _within_ the single top-level `calculateFeatures` function.

 ```js
 /**